We’re committed to transparency. We may earn money when you follow our recommendations, but compensation doesn’t affect our ratings. Learn more.

 2.5

-Unlike other satellite internet providers, Starlink does not require or even offer professional installation.
+Unlike other satellite internet providers, Starlink does not require (or even offer) professional installation.
 Instead, you will be sent a Starlink Kit that contains all the hardware you need to install a Starlink dish yourself.
 Although the kit comes with a satellite dish and a base, you may want to purchase a mount to place the dish above ground level for a clearer view of the sky.

 To install Starlink, download the app on your phone and follow the instructions to find an unobstructed view and complete the setup.
 The do-it-yourself installation is designed to be straightforward, but it can take several hours.
 If technical issues arise, you can turn to Starlink customer support or an unofficial online community for help.

-Unlike HughesNet and Viasat, Starlink doesn’t offer a leasing option for its equipment.
+Unlike HughesNet and Viasat, Starlink doesn’t offer a leasing option for its equipment in the US, or require an activation fee.
 Instead, customers have to buy the basic Starlink Kit for a high upfront cost of $599.
-That averages to about $25 per month if you spread the cost over two years, and that's higher than you'll pay for Viasat or HughesNet equipment.
-For a high-performance Starlink kit that can handle both freezing weather and temperatures above 95 degrees Fahrenheit, the setup cost starts at $2,500 before taxes.
+That averages to about $25 per month if you spread the cost over two years, which is more than you would pay for Viasat or HughesNet equipment.
+If you need the high-performance Starlink kit because of either extreme weather or your Priority service plan, setup starts at $2,500 before taxes.

 Viasat